farvour/satisfactory-dedicated-server/README.md

 user (UID/GID is in the [Dockerfile](./Dockerfile)) on the mount targets inside the container.

-# Running the Dedicated Server
+# Running the dedicated server
 Once you've ensured proper ownership of the data volume files, you can then bring the dedicated server container up.
 Simply use the docker compose up command and it will bootstrap.